nickconnelly10/muscadine.box/SEPARATE_DEPLOYMENT.md

-# Muscadine Finance - Separate Deployment Guide
+# Muscadine - Separate Deployment Guide

 This guide explains how to deploy the two separate Vite projects to their respective domains on Vercel.